wowczarek/barser/README.md

 - Barser is work in progress.
 Barser currently passes feedback tests (generating an output file (2) from an original source input file (1), and then parsing its own output to produce another output (3) : (2) and (3) are identical.
 Barser can now also consume and reproduce a large and complex JunOS configuration (50k+ stanzas) which is _almost_ readily importable - JunOS native config parser is unfortunately content-sensitive, so a generic approach will not work - or it will, but output will be uglier than the original.
 A designated JunOS output mode may be introduced later - JunOS was never the target, only an inspiration.

-- Barser is "somewhat" heavy on memory use - it is not designed for memory-constrained or embedded systems.
+- Barser is feature-rich and not light on memory use - it is not designed for memory-constrained or embedded systems.

+- Barser was designed as a _configuration file_ parser, so that is the project's main focus.

 ## Features